rubenerd/rubenerd.com/content/page/archives.md

 layout: page
 title: "Archives"
 ---
-*Rubenerd* has 6,000+ posts and podcast episodes.
+*Rubenerd* has 6,800+ posts.
 This page lists ways you can view them all, in a somewhat less tedious fashion than employing pagination links.

 <h3 id="search">By search</h3>